 Why Is Water Important?

+It’s simple.
 Your body uses water for just about everything.
-From your large organs all the way down to your itty-bitty cells.
-Your body is actually mostly water.
-Even that smart brain of yours… about 85% water.
-So without water, it all starts malfunctioning.
+From your large organs all the way down to the cellular level, your body is mostly water.
+Even your brain is about 85% water.
+So it’s not surprising that without proper hydration you can start feeling “off.”

 If you didn’t put gas in your car, it wouldn’t drive.
-If you don’t put water in your body, it’s not going to work the way it should either.
-Water does all the biggies:
+If you don’t put enough water in your body, it’s not going to work the way it should either.
+Water does a lot of heavy lifting.
+It:

-• Helps with digestion and the absorption of nutrients
+• Promotes healthy digestion and the absorption of nutrients

 • Aids in blood and oxygen circulation